JohnyMatharu/JohnyMatharu/README.md

 **Johny Matharu**

-- 🌱 I’m currently working on Java, AWS and Google Adds skills
+- 🌱 I’m currently working on Java, AWS and Google Add skills
 - 👯 I’m looking to collaborate on short-term projects spanning 1 week to 3 months, and medium term projects spanning 6 month to a year
 - 💬 Ask me about MERN applications and success rate
 - 📫 How to reach me: jaani.matharu@gmail.com